 We don't just talk cars ... we teach how to buy them.

-It's pretty simple ... the Hyundai Genesis is an outstanding bargain in the luxury car segment.
+It's pretty simple ... older Hyundai Genesis models can be an outstanding bargain in the luxury car segment.
 And don't just take our word for it.
-Just read reviews all over the internet and they pretty much all fundamentally agree.
-The Hyundai Genesis is a great car at a great price.
-In fact, it won the prestigious 2009 North American Car of the Year award in its inaugural year (this generation has carried through to the current model).
+Just read reviews all over the internet and they pretty much all fundamentally agree that the Genesis is a great car at a great price.
+In fact, it won the prestigious 2009 North American Car of the Year award in its inaugural year (this generation has carried through to the 2014 model).
+It was also well built, giving them a longer life as a viable and economical used car option.

-Of course, the "Hyundai" name brand doesn't have the badge recognition and prestige of competitors like Acura, Audi, Cadillac and BMW, but it soon will.
-For those who haven't been following the Hyundai reinvention of the past decade, this might be a good time to start paying attention and to consider capturing some truly special automotive bargains.
+Of course, the "Hyundai" name brand doesn't have the badge recognition and prestige of competitors like Acura, Audi, Cadillac and BMW.
+But for those who haven't been following the Hyundai reinvention of the past 20 years, this might be a good time to start paying attention and to consider capturing some truly special automotive bargains.

 This sedan is right on par with these deservingly-appreciated segment leaders, but offers a superior value for the price.
-And the good news for second-hand luxury car buyers is that we are now seeing some very nice, low-mileage used models coming onto the market.
+And the good news for second-hand luxury car buyers is that we still see many of these in the used market, many with lower relative mileage because as a luxury car many were very well maintained.

-For those interested in considering a used Hyundai Genesis purchase, here's a general overview of the vehicle:
+For those interested in considering an older Hyundai Genesis purchase, here's a general overview of the vehicle:

-The Genesis is available in two models which are named based on their engines: 3.8 and 4.6.
+These Genesis models are available in two models which are named based on their engines: 3.8 and 4.6.

 Powering the 3.8 is a 3.8 liter V6 engine that produces a robust 290 horsepower and 264 pound-feet of torque.
 The 4.6 model is equipped with a 4.6 liter V8 with an impressive output of 375 horsepower and 333 lb-ft of torque.
 Both engines are mated with a six-speed automatic transmission with manual-shift controls.